Hunstagamez/5001/README.md

 ## ⚠️ This Repo Is For Me

-You’re welcome to read it, fork it, or adapt it.
+You're welcome to read it, fork it, or adapt it.
 But this isn't a product, and it's not a one-size-fits-all.
 It's me making sure I get what I want.